hansreier/techreier/eDrops/readme.md

 User the Build Project button in Intellij.
 The browser preview in Intellij does not show Thymeleaf tags, so not very useful.
 So you have to start the server.

+Add the Chrome LiveReload plugin.

+Note: Still have to press the Intellij Build button, but no browser refresh is required.

 https://www.baeldung.com/dates-in-thymeleaf